mailgun/kafka-pixy/README.md

  Parameter    | Opt | Description
 --------------|-----|------------------------------------------------------
- proxy        | yes | The name of a proxy to produce to.
-By default the proxy that is mentioned first in the config file is used. topic        |     | The name of a topic to produce to. group        |     | The name of a consumer group. noAck        | yes | A flag (value is ignored) that no message should be acknowledged.
+ cluster      | yes | The name of a cluster to produce to.
+By default the cluster that is mentioned first in the `proxies` section of the config file is used. topic        |     | The name of a topic to produce to. group        |     | The name of a consumer group. noAck        | yes | A flag (value is ignored) that no message should be acknowledged.
 For default behaviour read below.